 Hey, don't panic!
 It'll be just you and me.
 No recordings, nobody else watching.
-For the first month at least, we’ll be meeting on video.
-After that, if you choose the Tier 2 or Tier 3 packages, we might meet via phone, text messaging, or email as well.
-See my therapy service packages here for more details.
+For the first session (and I recommend the first month at least), we’ll be meeting on video.
+After that, we might meet via phone, text messaging, or email messaging as well.
+See my therapy services and fees page for more details.

 During the intake process, I will send you a HIPAA-secure online form where you can upload your driver's license or government-issued photo identification.
 This is the same process as when you meet with an in-person counselor or treatment facility and they take your picture or photocopy your ID.
 The only difference is that instead of someone else uploading it to your electronic chart, you are the person uploading it.
 Your ID is part of your protected health information and will be treated with the same security precautions as a medical record.

 Some clients have asked if they can just show their ID during the first session.
 This will not suffice.
 I must have your confirmed ID on record in order to treat you so I can compare it to the person I am seeing on the screen.

 I will ask you to show your government-issued photo identification at the start of your first video session so I can confirm your identity and match you to the ID on file.
 I must confirm your identity so none of your personal information is shared with someone impersonating you.

 If your appearance has changed significantly since you last obtained a photo ID, or if you do not have a photo ID, please use my questions about counseling services form to reach out and we can talk about other ways to confirm your identity.

 If you are a person with disabilities, please contact me and we will discuss ways to accommodate you.
 If you are unable to complete the form, you may have a representative complete it for you as discussed on my disabilities accommodations page.